 19. Imagine you want to make the peanut butter sandwich.
 You open the lid on both jars of peanut butter and strawberry jam.
 Which of the following two actions is more relevant?
 [Goal Proximity – Distance from current goal]

 A. Mary begins to laugh so hard.
-She can't say anything, but pointing at you.
+She can't say anything, but is pointing at you.
 You keep asking her what happened!

 B. You pick a slice of bread to spread peanut butter onto it.